These are some of the books on probability and statistics that we've found

 Read this book to find out.
 (And look

-Calculated Bets: Computers, Gambling, and Mathematical Modelling to Win
+Calculated Bets: Computers, Gambling, and Mathematical Modeling to Win (Outlooks)

 If you've ever dreamed of creating a computer system to beat the bookies or the